Nurad2325/recript/README.md

 On the server the application uses nginx, and gunicorn.
 Certificate should already be setup.
 The following deployment guide was followed: https://github.com/yeshwanthlm/YouTube/blob/main/flask-on-aws-ec2.md

-How to update server with latest main:
+How to update server with latest main: run ./deploy.sh